 “It’s my crucible.
 Faith is the belief that your needs will be met either through Universal intercession or your own volition.
 It’s the opposite of fear.”

 What Andrew Thinks About Cure Medical

 Heady stuff!
 Bringing us back to the physical plane, I ask Andrew his thoughts on Cure Medical.

-“I use Cure Medical catheters and I think the fact that they give 10% of their net profits for the SCI research is great – that alone speaks volumes about the type of company they are.”
+“I use Cure Medical catheters and I think the fact that they support SCI research is great – that alone speaks volumes about the type of company they are.”